EoinTravers/hugo.eointravers.com/content/post/web-1/index.md

 # Part 1: How the Web Works

-In order to run experiments online, you'll need to know a little about how the web works.
+To run experiments online, you'll need to know a little about how the web works.
 This will be a very bare-bones introduction to a complex topic.
 To learn more, check the links at the bottom of the page.